 Hepatitis A is a highly contagious viral infection of the liver that is transmitted by oral-fecal routes.
 Persons can become infected by Hepatitis A when unknowingly ingesting viral particles from undetected small amounts of infected feces, sometimes found in foods or on surfaces.
 Persons who travel internationally to areas with high rates of Hepatitis A infection and persons who engage in anal intercourse are at increased risk, however, these are not the only reason to get vaccinated.

 You can protect yourself by getting the Hepatitis A vaccine, a series of 2 injections spread out over 6 months time.

 How can RISD Health Services Help?

-RISD Health Services can provide a referral to East Side Urgent Care for Hepatitis A vaccination.
+RISD Health Services can provide a referral to local vaccination clinics or pharmacies for Hepatitis A vaccination.
 This is generally covered by all health insurance, including RISD Student Health Insurance (United Health Student Resources).

 How do I request a referral to receive the Hepatitis A vaccinations?

 Students should call the RISD Health Services office at 401-454-6625.

 Upon request, the Health Services office will process the referral to local vaccination clinics or pharmacies at which time the student should visit the walk-in clinic.